h4ckyou/h4ckyou.github.io/_posts/2025-12-07-tiny-machine.md

 machine.run()
 ```

-Looking through the code we see some handy comments for each switch cases in the **TinyMachine** class, and that gives us an idea of what each opcode does.
+Looking through the code we see some handy comments for each switch cases in the **run** method of the **TinyMachine** class, and that gives us an idea of what each opcode does.

 The important thing here is to first determine the instruction set the VM provides.